-English language learners (ELLs) are no more likely to have learning disabilities () than native English speakers.
+English language learners (ELLs), or multilingual learners (MLLs), are no more likely to have a learning disability than native English speakers.
 But they’re far less likely to get an accurate and timely diagnosis.
-Learn more about testing ELL students for LD.

 Why is it important to test my child for learning disabilities?

-Children with LD do best when their issues are identified and addressed early.
-But kids diagnosed with LD later than that can also benefit from special services in school.
+Children with do best when their issues are identified and addressed early.
+But kids diagnosed with learning disabilities later than that can also benefit from special services in school.
 If your child is struggling in school and/or shows signs of learning and thinking differences in their , be sure to discuss your concerns with your child’s teachers.
 Together you can decide what actions to take.

 When is it best to test ELL students for learning disabilities?

-Does my child have to be able to read and write in English to be tested for LD?
+Does my child have to be able to read and write in English to be tested for learning disabilities?

-What does a good test for LD look like?
+What does a good test for learning disabilities look like?

-What kind of help can my child get when being tested for LD in English?
+What kind of help can my child get when being tested for learning disabilities in English?

 Do I have a role in the testing process?